Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Introduction

 \paragraph{Organization and contributions.} We start with concrete examples on how conformal predictors yield miscalibrated uncertainty estimates under natural distribution shifts.
 We next propose a simple recalibration method that only uses unlabeled examples from the target distribution.
 We show that our method correctly recalibrates a popular conformal predictor~\citep{sadinle2019LeastAmbiguousSetValued} on a theoretical toy model.
 We provide empirical results for various natural distribution shifts of ImageNet showing that recalibrating conformal predictors using our proposed method significantly reduces the performance gap.
 In certain cases, it even achieves near oracle-level coverage.

 \paragraph{Related work.}

-Several works have considered robustness of conformal prediction to distribution shift.~\citet{tibshirani2019ConformalPredictionCovariate} considers covariate shifts and proposes calibrating conformal predictors by estimating the amount of covariate shift from unlabeled target data.
-Similarly, \citet{park2022PACPredictionSets} considers the problem of estimating the covariate shift from unlabeled target data, and aims at constructing PAC prediction sets instead of the standard unconditionally valid prediction sets.
-In contrast, we focus on complex image datasets for which covariate shift is not well defined.
+Several works have considered the robustness of conformal prediction to distribution shift. ~\citet{tibshirani2019ConformalPredictionCovariate} and \citet{park2022PACPredictionSets} propose methods that assume a covariate shift and calibrate based on estimating the amount of covariate shift. \citet{podkopaev2021DistributionfreeUncertaintyQuantification} studies the related, but discrete setting of label shifts between the source and target domains and proposes a method that is more robust under the label shift setting.
+In contrast, we focus on complex image datasets for which covariate shift is not well defined and label shift not broadly relevant.
 In Section~\ref{sec:covariate_shift_comparison}, we provide a comparison of our method to the above covariate shift based methods for a setting where we have access to labeled examples from multiple domains during training/calibration, one of which correspond to the target distribution.

 We are not aware of other works studying calibration of conformal predictors under distribution shift based on unlabeled examples.
-However, prior works propose to make conformal predictors robust to various distribution shifts from the source distribution of the calibration set~\citep{cauchois2020RobustValidationConfident,gendler2022AdversariallyRobustConformal}, via calibrating the conformal predictor to achieve a desired coverage in the worse case scenario of the considered distribution shifts. ~\citet{cauchois2020RobustValidationConfident} considers covariate shifts and calibrates the conformal predictor to achieve coverage for the worst-case distribution within the $f$-divergence ball of the source distribution. \citet{gendler2022AdversariallyRobustConformal} considers adversarial perturbations as distribution shifts and calibrates a conformal predictor to achieve coverage for the worst-case distribution obtained through $\ell_2$-norm bounded adversarial noise.
+However, prior works propose to make conformal predictors robust to various distribution shifts from the source distribution of the calibration set~\citep{cauchois2020RobustValidationConfident,gendler2022AdversariallyRobustConformal}, via calibrating the conformal predictor to achieve a desired coverage in the worse case scenario of the considered distribution shifts. \citet{cauchois2020RobustValidationConfident} considers covariate shifts and calibrates the conformal predictor to achieve coverage for the worst-case distribution within the $f$-divergence ball of the source distribution. \citet{gendler2022AdversariallyRobustConformal} considers adversarial perturbations as distribution shifts and calibrates a conformal predictor to achieve coverage for the worst-case distribution obtained through $\ell_2$-norm bounded adversarial noise.